tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

 (X', m, \sigma')
 $$

-In both cases, you don't need to know the private key associated with $X'$ to produce these signatures.
+In both cases, you don't need to know the private key, i.e. the discrete logarithm, associated with $X'$ to produce these signatures.
 This can violate many assumptions around how digital signatures are supposed to work, especially in the context of cryptocurrencies.

 # Recalling the ECDSA Scheme

-Before we investigate how to create these faulty signatures, we need to look at how the ECDSA signature scheme actually works.
-We'll be exploiting the inner mechanisms of the scheme, so understanding it is key.
+Before we investigate how to forge these new signatures, we need to look at how the ECDSA signature scheme actually works.
+We'll be exploiting the inner mechanisms of the scheme, so understanding it is important.

 We start with an Elliptic Curve group $\mathbb{G}$, having an associated generator
 $G$, and a scalar field $\mathbb{F}_q$.